x

 For the best results, shop with a plan.
 Do enough upfront research to have an idea of what you want, then see who can get it for you.

-Here are some strategies to shop for, and qualify for, the best mortgage rates:
+Here are some strategies to shop and qualify for the best mortgage rates:

 No. 1: Establish a baseline

-Get a referral from someone you trust and contact that lender to obtain your credit score and discuss your loan options.
-Your first lender can help you compare FHA and conventional financing, as well as various loan terms so you can make an informed decision on which loan program and term you want before you contact other lenders.
+Establish a baselineIf you've never bought a home before, get a referral from someone you trust and contact that lender to obtain your credit score and discuss your loan options.
+This initial contact can help you compare FHA and conventional financing choices, including loan terms and features so you can make an informed decision on which loan program and term you want before you contact other lenders.
+This lender may be your first stop, but it shouldn't be your only one.

 No. 2: Raise your credit score

 Most lenders require a minimum credit score of 620 to 640.
-"Typically, a credit score of 740 or higher puts borrowers in the best tier for a conventional loan program," says Michael Smith, first vice president – business development manager for mortgage lending for California Bank and Trust in San Diego.
+"Typically, a credit score of 780 or higher puts borrowers in the best tier for a conventional loan program," says Michael Smith, first vice president – business development manager for mortgage lending for California Bank and Trust in San Diego.
+Lenders use "risk-based loan pricing" to determine the interest rate that your financial profile fits.
+If your credit score is low, your best rate may be available in an FHA-backed loan, as the program doesn't penalize you for a lower score.

 How much can a great credit score improve your interest rate?

-"Depending on market pricing, you can shave one-eighth to one-quarter percent off your interest rate if you can get your credit score above 740," says Amy Tierce, regional vice president for Wintrust Mortgage in Needham, Massachusetts.
-Tierce recommends working with a lender who can use a credit score simulator to advise you on what steps to take to improve your score, although she says this can take 30 to 90 days or longer depending on your circumstances.
+"Depending on market pricing, you can shave one-eighth to one-quarter percent off your interest rate if you can get your credit score above 760," says Amy Tierce, regional vice president for Wintrust Mortgage in Needham, Massachusetts.
+Tierce recommends working with a lender who can use a credit score simulator to advise you on what steps to take to improve your score, although actually improving it can take 30 to 90 days or longer depending on your circumstances, she says.

 No. 3: Decide how long you'll keep the loan